Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Supporting information

-To evaluate the effect of signal-to-noise ratio (SNR) on model performance, we had introduced Gaussian noise at three different amplitude levels during the creation of our simulated dataset.
-We show AUROC metric obtained from repeated 10-fold cross-validation under conditions of randomly segmented seizure label noise.
-This noise configuration was chosen due to its minimal assumptions.
-Our results shown in Figure (~\ref{fig:snr} demonstrate that the median AUROC for all three models remains consistently high across varying SNR levels when trained with BUNDL.
+\paragraph*{S1 Appendix 1.} {\textbf{Effect of EEG signal-to-noise ratio in the performance of BUNDL and other noisy label algorithms.}} {We hypothesize that increased noise in EEG correlates with label ambiguities and further makes training harder as modeled in our graphical model in Fig~\ref{train}(left).
+Thus, to evaluate the effect of signal-to-noise ratio (SNR) on model performance, we introduced Gaussian noise at three different amplitude levels during the creation of our simulated dataset: 3.1-6.0 dB, 0.92-3.0dB, and -1.6-0.92 dB.
+Here the signal noise indicates level of contamination in EEG itself and not labels.
+In addition to the results showed in main text using the data at 1.6-0.92 dB SNR, here we compare across three SNR levels in Fig (\nameref{S1_snr}).
+We present results from symmetric label noise condition (rand) by randomly changing seizure annotations between two classes (seizure/ no seizure) in contiguous time windows.
+This noise configuration was chosen due to its minimal assumptions and its representation of general symmetric noise scenarios.
+Our results shown in Fig (\nameref{S1_snr}) demonstrate that the median AUROC for all three models remains consistently high across varying SNR levels when trained with BUNDL.
 In contrast, models trained using the two baseline methods and CEL exhibit a gradual decline in AUROC as the SNR increases, a trend that is pronounced in the DeepSOZ and TGCN models.
 BUNDL, however, has better performance in all scenarios.
 Further, the we also observe that FPR significantly increases for baseline methods with decreasing SNR, with slight decrease in sensitivity.
 BUNDL on the other hand, achieves the least FPR while maintaining comparable sensitivity.
-These findings underscore the robustness of BUNDL in maintaining superior performance despite increased noise interference in the data.
+These findings underscore the robustness of BUNDL in maintaining superior performance despite increased noise interference in the data.}